 Funding comes primarily from individual donations from businesses, civic organizations, churches, and community members.
-Foundations also make some grant money available.
+Foundations and state agencies also make some grant money available.
 Clinics provide an outstanding value for the contributions they receive.
-At Moore Free & Charitable Clinic in 2018, for every $1.00 donated, $29.61 in health services is provided.
+At Moore Free & Charitable Clinic in 2019, for every $1.00 donated, $35.41 in health services is provided.

 See the Eligilibility Page for information about eligibility guidlines.

 See the Health Services page for more information.

 We have one full-time physician assistant and one part-time physician assistant.
 They are supported by paid and volunteer registered nurses and staff.
 All medical providers are licensed by the state and in good standing.